Danicodes/6-express-react/readme.md

 To begin exploring client side routing we'll use the [React Router](https://reactrouter.com/web/guides/quick-start).

-_Note_: be sure you are cd'd into the client directory before installing React related packages.
+_Note_: be sure you are in the `client` directory before installing React related packages.

-npm install the latest version of [react router](https://reactrouter.com/docs/en/v6) and import the router into App.
+npm install the latest version of [react router](https://reactrouter.com/docs/en/v6) and import the router into `App.js`.

 ```sh
 npm i react-router-dom